Useful Notes: Christmas in Australia

 This is because Australia is located in the Southern Hemisphere, where, due to the planet's tilt, the seasons are the opposite to the Northern Hemisphere — in December, it's summer.

-As a result, later Christmas activities can involve going to the beach, assuming a) you live near a beach, and b) you're south of the Tropic of Capricorn — most of the more notorious Australian sea life
+As a result, later Christmas activities can involve going to the beach, assuming a) you live near a beach (which most do, with a generous idea of 'near'), and b) you're south of the Tropic of Capricorn — most of the more notorious Australian sea life

 are found north of that line, and they are not

 a laughing matter.
 If your family owns a pool, odds are most of Christmas Day will be spent in it, with short breaks for lunch/dinner.